cxy1100/F2SST/README.md

 # F2SST
-Code for F2SST: Frequency-to-Spatial Semantic Transfer for Few-Shot Image Classification
+Code for **F2SST: Frequency-to-Spatial Semantic Transfer for Few-Shot Image Classification.**

 ## Datasets
 We use four standard few-shot learning benchmarks.
 Please prepare the datasets as follows: